 For dinner I went ashore, tired of the motion, and tried the Italian restaurant.
 The same attractive Albanian waitress, Anna, was there who now seems to be the cook.
 The food however was not spectacular, a far cry from the old days.

 Sunday August 21, 2011, Day 25

-The gale warning for Samos Sea is now rescinded but it is still in effect for the western part of the Sea of Ikaria and for the Kafireas.
-The forecast now for the Sea of Samos from this afternoon and evening calls for northerly winds of force 4-5.
+The gale warning for Samos Sea was now rescinded but it was still in effect for the western part of the Sea of Ikaria and for the Kafireas.
+The forecast now for the Sea of Samos from this afternoon and evening called for northerly winds of force 4-5.

 I sent an e-mail to Raymarine describing the problems with the autopilot and all the troubleshooting that I have done.
 Maybe I will depart later today for Lipsi.